danialrami/danialrami-com/content/posts/Just Hit Record.md

 ![Image Description](/images/Screenshot%202025-01-07%20at%208.54.45%20PM.png)

-The interface provides real-time visual feedback through spectroscopes and level meters, so you can keep an eye on your levels while staying focused on playing.
+The interface provides real-time visual feedback through scopes for audio and a kslider for midi, so you can keep an eye on your input while staying focused on playing.

 ## Why I Built It